10 Top Things to do in Kathmandu Nepal: Complete Kathmandu Travel Guide

 Your touring experience in Kathmandu can be greatly improved by picking the ideal time to visit.
 Spring (March to May) and fall (September to November) are the greatest seasons to go because of the pleasant weather.

-- Spring (March to May): This time of year is ideal for outdoor tourism because it has comfortable temperatures between 15°C and 25°C. The sights of Kathmandu are made more charming by the colorful flowers and verdant surroundings.
-It’s a wonderful time to go to locations where you can wander leisurely and take in the rich architecture, such as Patan Durbar Square or the Monkey Temple.
+• Spring (March to May): This period is ideal for outdoor tourism, with temperatures between 15°C and 25°C. The colorful flowers and verdant surroundings enhance Kathmandu's scenery.
+It's a great time to visit places where you can wander leisurely and take in the rich architecture, such as Patan Durbar Square or the Monkey Temple.

-- Fall (September to November): Often referred to as the busiest travel season, fall brings temperate temperatures, clear blue skies, and stunning Himalayan vistas.
-Festivals like Dashain and Tihar give the city a festive feel, and cultural exploration is ideal during this time of year.
+• Fall (September to November): Often considered the busiest travel season, fall brings mild temperatures, clear blue skies, and stunning Himalayan vistas.
+Festivals such as Dashain and Tihar give the city a festive atmosphere, and cultural exploration is ideal during this time of year.

-The best seasons for visiting Kathmandu’s main tourist attractions and making sure your trip is full of unforgettable experiences are spring and autumn, while winter and summer are also possibilities.
+The best seasons for visiting Kathmandu's main tourist attractions and ensuring your trip is full of unforgettable experiences are spring and autumn; winter and summer are also options.

 For more details, read our blog on the best time to visit Nepal to help you plan the perfect trip!